easy-graph/easy-graph.github.io/_sources/reference/classes.rst.txt

 Graph Classes
 =============

-Easy Graph provides two types of graph classes, `Graph` and `DiGraph`, which is undirected graph and directed graph, respectively.
+EasyGraph provides two types of graph classes, `Graph` and `DiGraph`, which is undirected graph and directed graph, respectively.

 Both of these graph classes allow for any hashable Python objects as nodes,